Darklg/quick-htpasswd/README.md

 ```
 ## Roadmap

-- [ ] Detect if a protection is active to avoid duplicate in htaccess.
+- [x] Detect if a protection is active to avoid duplicate in htaccess.
+- [x] Ask to bypass protection for assets (JS, CSS, Images, etc).
 - [ ] Ask to protect extra files.